content-left-bg.png

 • refuse to grant an exemption.

-1. Principals document the decision-making process, keeping in mind that all exemption decisions can be reviewed.
+1. State school delegates document the decision-making process, keeping in mind that all exemption decisions can be reviewed.

 Informing applicant and recording details

-1. Principals, as soon as practicable, inform the applicant about the exemption decision using Part B of the application form and, if necessary, the appropriate information notice:
+1. State school delegates, as soon as practicable, inform the applicant about the exemption decision using Part B of the application form and, if necessary, the appropriate information notice:

-1. Schools record details of the student’s exemption in OneSchool including the date the student’s exemption is due to expire.
+1. Schools record details of the student’s exemption in OneSchool's exemption register, including the date the student’s exemption is due to expire.
+The exemption register will identify the student as absent, with an absence reason “Z” for the duration of the exemption.
+The student’s enrolment status will remain as A - Active.

-2. Principals follow-up with parents before a student’s exemption is due to expire to discuss their child’s future educational program or whether a further exemption is required.
+2. State school delegates, where appropriate, follow-up with parents before a student’s exemption is due to expire to discuss their child’s future educational program or whether a further exemption is required.

 Cancelling an exemption from compulsory schooling

-1. Principals give applicant a show cause notice if there is cause to reasonably believe that grounds exist to cancel the exemption for the student.
+1. State school delegates give applicant a show cause notice if there is cause to reasonably believe that grounds exist to cancel the exemption for the student.

-2. Principals consider any response to the show cause notice and if there are still grounds for cancellation and it is believed that cancellation is warranted, provide the applicant with an information notice about the decision to cancel the exemption.
+2. State school delegates consider any response to the show cause notice.
+If there are still grounds for cancellation and it is believed that cancellation is warranted, consider compatibility with human rights (and may use the Human rights impact assessment: decision-making exemplar), and provide the applicant with an information notice about the decision to cancel the exemption.

 Internal review of exemption decisions